paxsonsa/cinemotion/docs/Delegates.md

 ### Initial Origin
-The initial origin from which motion is measure simply the position the camera is at whenever session transition from `MotionMode::Off` to live or recording.
+The initial origin from which motion is measure simply the position the camera is at whenever session transition from `MotionCaptureMode::Idle` to live or recording.
 At the exact moment motion is enabled, that position become the initial origin.

 Because of the nature of some devices, using an absolute position in the real world is not a viable solution (accelerometer based devices).
 It is on the delegate and DCC to record the initial origin position and